-St. Paul’s Cathedral has an accessible entrance to enter with the stroller without climbing stairs, but once inside the Cathedral if you want to go up to the galleries to be so narrow access will have to leave the stroller behind and would recommend carrying a baby carrier.
+St. Paul’s Cathedral has an accessible entrance to enter with the stroller without climbing stairs, but once inside the Cathedral if you want to go up to the galleries, keep in mind that they are so narrow that to access them you will have to leave the stroller behind and would recommend using a baby carrier.

 More info: St Paul’s Cathedral